pknell/cloud-formation-daily-test/blog.md

 resource.

 The "terraform apply" command also creates a terraform.tfstate file in the current directory.
-This file is used by Terraform to remember the identifiers of created resources, so they can be updated or removed.
+This file is used by Terraform to store information regarding created resources, so they can be updated or removed.
 For AWS, there is an [S3 Backend](https://www.terraform.io/docs/backends/types/s3.html) that replaces the local tfstate file with an S3 bucket and DynamoDB (for locking)--you'll want to use this if working on a team collaboratively, but for this example it's fine to use the local (default) backend.